ahilbers/renewable_test_PSMs/README.md

 #### Getting started

-For a (very quick) tutorial, see the `tutorial.ipynb` notebook.
-This shows how to use the models and gives a feel for the syntax.
+For a quick introduction to the models, see [this link](https://mybinder.org/v2/gh/ahilbers/renewable_test_PSMs/solar_power).
+It is a [binder](https://mybinder.readthedocs.io/en/latest/) instance of the tutorial (`tutorial.ipynb`) that you can run as a docker, without having to install any pacakges on your own machine.

 ## Requirements & Installation

-To run `tutorial.ipynb`, you need [Calliope](https://www.callio.pe/), an open-source energy modelling framework.
+If you'd like to run the code on your own machine, you'll need to install a few packages.
+Firstly, you need [Calliope](https://www.callio.pe/), an open-source energy modelling framework.
 To install it, you can use the `anaconda` package manager.
 If you don't have this yet, download a minimal version [here](https://docs.conda.io/en/latest/miniconda.html).
 From there, run the following lines of code in a command line in the directory containing this repo:

 ```
 conda create -c conda-forge -n calliope calliope